Breastfeeding Older Children

 Should breastfeeding continue over the age of two?

-Many moms decide to wean their babies at about six months because of the discomfort breastfeeding older children may create in society.
+Many mothers decide to wean their babies at six months, because of preconceived ideas in society about breastfeeding older children.

-(Your baby is considered a toddler from 13 months until three years of age – The world average age for weaning is 4 years)
+(Your baby is considered a toddler, from 13 months to three years of age.
+The world-average age of weaning is 4 years)